OK, time for a competition (And, no, we haven’t forgotten our previous competition, which we shall revive at some stage.)

 Every new idea in modern mathematics education is either trivial or false.

 Can we prove this conjecture?
 Of course not.
-Not, at least, without reading thousands of pages of educational gobbledegook.
+Not, at least, if we do not Learn More about it and without reading thousands of pages of educational gobbledegook.
 (Which.
 We.
 Will.
 Not.
 Do.)
 Is the conjecture true?
 We don’t know.
 But we are not aware of any counterexample.

 The competition, then, is to attempt to prove the conjecture false.
 The winner is the commenter(s) who comes up with and argues most persuasively for a counterexample: the new idea in modern mathematics education that is true and the least trivial.
 The winner(s) will receive a signed copy of the number one best seller,* A Dingo Ate My Math Book.